jupiterpluvius/arnobius-adversusnationes/Reading list for introduction.md

 Strong appeal to identity present for Africans as a whole, common language and identity.
 This identity was present even for heavily Romanized people

 page numbers listed are book not pdf labels

+Rebuilding causes lack of archaeological evidence
+Know for sure about things like a stillborn infant

 ---
 Burns and Jensen.
 Christianity in Roman Africa: the development of its practices and beliefs (early chapters)  (BR190.C49) Decret.
 Early Christianity in North Africa (chs 1-2)